-Results: We found that six facilities included individuals that were Medicaid-eligible and compensated by Medicaid, had a source of third-party coverage, were duplicated charges, or reported charges and costs from another MSP rate year.
-One facility provided uninsured charges that contained no exceptions.
+Results: We found that all sixteen facilities included: individuals who were Medicaideligible and compensated by Medicaid; individuals who had a source of third-party coverage; duplicate charges; or reported uninsured charges and costs from another MSP rate year.
 We calculated the uninsured cost using the cost center specific cost-to-charge ratios.